Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Yellow People's Committee Building at the head of Nguyen Hue Street, District 1, Ho Chi Minh City, Vietnam

-People’s Committee Building at the head of Nguyen Hue Street, District 1
+People’s Committee Building at the head of Nguyen Hue Street in District 1

 My Favorite Nguyen Hue and Dong Khoi Street Hotels